-The annual business plan for 2020-21 saw the transition from our first strategic plan to the second with a number of significant pieces of work concluded, some long-term projects continued into the new strategic plan and new areas of work begin.
-The progression and completion of the outputs contributed to the delivery of the annual business plan, strategic outcomes and Scottish Government national performance framework outcomes.
+The annual business plan for 2021-22 saw a number of significant pieces of work conclude and new areas of work begin.
+The progression and completion of the outputs contributed to the annual business plan, strategic outcomes and Scottish Government national performance framework outcomes.